The Best and Cheapest Car Insurance for Military Families and Veterans

 Esurance doesn't offer a military discount, but they provide a benefit that can save active duty military members big on car insurance.

-Esurance offers those who are called into active duty the option to cancel their car insurance while they’re away.
+Why military members should consider Esurance: Esurance offers those who are called into active duty the option to cancel their car insurance while they’re away without penalty.
 They can then reinstate their insurance once they’re back and need to drive their car again.
+Most insurance companies will only offer you good rates if you’re continuously insured, so you would be penalized for canceling your policy while going on deployment.

-There are some requirements that active duty military members must meet in order to be eligible for this program.
+There are some requirements that active-duty military members must meet to be eligible for this program.
 They must provide a letter on military stationery from the policyholder's commanding officer stating that the policyholder had been stationed overseas or the DD214 release paperwork.
 The service member has a 30-day period to obtain coverage once stateside.
-The policyholder must have previously been insured prior to being stationed overseas, and the policyholder does not need to be previously insured with Esurance.
+The policyholder must have previously been insured before being stationed overseas.
+The policyholder does not need to be previously insured with Esurance.

 Which Companies Offer Military Discounts?